JuliaLang/www.julialang.org/blog/_posts/2019-12-31-yao-differentiable-quantum-programming.md

 Why we created Yao?
 To be short, we are as greedy [as Julia itself](https://julialang.org/blog/2012/02/why-we-created-julia).
 We want something

 ### Differentiable
-Like many other Julia blog posts (as well as the paper, [arXiv: 1907.07587](https://arxiv.org/abs/1907.07587)) have mentioned: gradients can be a better programmer than humans sometimes.
+Like many other Julia blog posts (as well as the [Zygote paper](https://arxiv.org/abs/1907.07587)) have mentioned: gradients can be a better programmer than humans sometimes.

-However, the automatic differentiation (AD) problem for quantum computing is very different from other general AD problems.
-The memory cost is extremely high in the simulation.
-Thus the normal reverse mode AD is impossible to use when the circuit is deep or large.
+In Yao, we implemented a builtin **domain-specific** automatic differentiation (AD) engine make use of the reversible nature of quantum circuits.
+In quantum simulations, memory is often the bottlenet, the reversible AD engine can avoid the caching of intermediate states in traditonal reverse mode AD.

-In Yao, to support recent progress in [parameterized quantum circuits](https://arxiv.org/abs/1906.07682), we developed our **domain-specific high-performance** automatic differentiation engine that can make use of the reversible nature of quantum circuits, that allows differentiating through the circuit with constant memory independent to its depth during the simulation.
-On the other hand, we also provide a forward mode gradient that can produce the quantum gradient that can be implemented on a real quantum device.
-Moreover, the builtin AD engine [can be integrated](https://github.com/QuantumBFS/QuAlgorithmZoo.jl/blob/v0.1.0/examples/PortZygote/gate\_learning.jl) with the general-purpose source-to-source AD engine [Zygote](https://github.com/FluxML/Zygote.jl) to differentiable a quantum circuit with general classical programs.
+One can still port this builtin AD engine to a machine learning package like [Zygote](https://github.com/FluxML/Zygote.jl), e.g. this [gate learning example](https://github.com/QuantumBFS/QuAlgorithmZoo.jl/blob/v0.1.0/examples/PortZygote/gate\_learning.jl).

+Yao provides some easy to use differentiation utilities for frequently used losses like `filidety'`, `expect'`, and `operator_fidelity'`.
 The following is a glance for a Variational Quantum Eigensolver

 ```julia
 using Yao, YaoExtensions